5 Total Physical Response Activities Every Language Teacher Should Know

 And because the story is a vehicle for teaching meaning, repetition of key phrases and their attending movements are the order of the day.
 You should really focus on key phrases you want to teach the class, not the story itself.
 The plot, the twists and turns of the story come second to the meaningful and memorable words and phrases you want your wards to integrate into their long-term memory.

 So for example, in teaching the Spanish words for the different parts of the body, you might employ the tale of a young Billy who goes to the city for the very first time.
-And each time about you talk about the many wonderful things he sees with his eyes (i.e. buses, buildings and airplanes), you emphasize the word ojos (eyes) while at the same time pointing to your eyes.
+And each time you talk about the many wonderful things he sees with his eyes (i.e. buses, buildings and airplanes), you emphasize the word ojos (eyes) while at the same time pointing to your eyes.
 It’s also important that you widen your eyes as you point to them.

 Keep repeating “ojos” and pointing to your eyes as you go through the awesome things Billy sees in the city.
 He sees a fleet of cars, “ojos.”
 He sees a dog walker, “ojos.”